qmk/qmk_firmware/docs/platformdev_blackpill_f411.md

 ## Additional Information

+### Bootloader issuse

 Due to the use of a 25MHz crystal, the controller may have issues entering the bootloader.
 Heating up the controller can help with this issue.

+Also, if pin `A10` is connected to anything at all, it needs to have a pullup resistor (see [Pins to be avoided](#pins-to-be-avoided), above)

+### Tiny UF2 Support

-There is tinyuf2 support for the WeAct Blackpill.
+There is [tinyuf2 support for the WeAct Blackpill](https://github.com/adafruit/tinyuf2/tree/master/ports/stm32f4/boards/stm32f411ce_blackpill).
+Instructions on how to compile the bootloadr can be found [here](https://github.com/adafruit/tinyuf2#build-and-flash).
 Setting `BOOTLOADER = tinyuf2` will enable support for this user bootloader, and the correct configuration to prevent it from being overwritten when flashing firmware.